 Charles Linch, a trace evidence analyst, testified that the bread knife from the kitchen was used to cut the screen.
 He stated that a fiber he analyzed from the grooves of the knife was consistent with rubber and fiberglass fibers from the cut screen in the garage.
 These fibers are also consistent with the brushes used for fingerprint dusting, and the knives were dusted for prints immediately after the screen, making a great case for cross-contamination.
 Last but not least, the amount of fiber recovered from the knife was so minuscule that when Linch was finished with his analysis, there was nothing left for the defense to perform their own analysis!
 If that knife had been used to cause that large slice in the screen, there would have been a lot more fibers adhering to it.
 Linch was instructed by the prosecution team to avoid recording his findings in a written report.
 Interesting side note: before testifying in the Routier trial, Charles Linch had recently been hospitalized for alcoholism and depression.

 Tom Bevel, the state's blood spatter "expert," has come under fire in recent years and his inaccurate testimonies have been linked to two exonerations and at least three other wrongful convictions...that I know of.
 His little demonstration showing how castoff blood from the knife supposedly dropped onto Darlie's night shirt by stabbing motions was completely over-exaggerated.
-He showed how those drops could have been deposited, but in my opinion it did not happen that way.
 I could see that he was actively trying to get those drops on the back of the shirt, and he had to work pretty hard to accomplish it.
 He, too, was instructed by the prosecution to avoid recording his findings in a written report.

 Alan Brantley, a Special Agent with the FBI's Behavioral Science Unit, testified that the force of the wounds on the children indicated extreme rage.
 He stated that, "Whoever killed those boys knew them, and knew them well."
 Really, Alan?
 Since when does rage have to be personal?
 What about road rage incidents?
 Ted Bundy exhibited an intense amount of rage when he broke into that sorority house and brutally bashed and strangled those women, but he didn't know a single one of them personally.
 Rage is rage; sometimes it's personal, and sometimes it's not.
 Again, Alan Brantley was instructed by the prosecution to not put his professional opinion in writing.